facebookresearch/BLINK/README.md

 [https://arxiv.org/pdf/1911.03814.pdf](https://arxiv.org/pdf/1911.03814.pdf)

-In a nutshell, BLINK uses a two stage approach for entity linking, based on fine-tuned BERT architectures.
+In a nutshell, BLINK uses a two stages approach for entity linking, based on fine-tuned BERT architectures.
 In the first stage, BLINK performs retrieval in a dense space defined by a bi-encoder that independently embeds the mention context and the entity descriptions.
 Each candidate is then examined more carefully with a cross-encoder, that concatenates the mention and entity text.
 BLINK achieves state-of-the-art results on multiple datasets.

 ## Use BLINK